KTH/LiveInLApp/README.md

 - Authorization/security
 - Validating the request form data, specifically free form fields
-- Proper backend logic (for now its just a demo API as a proof of concept)
+- Proper backend logic (for now its just a demo API as a proof of concept), including data sanitation
 - Tests
--